seenons/seenons-be-assignment/README.md

 ## The output

 Make as many changes are you see fit for each gate, just make sure that these changes are functional.

-In case you make changes to the data model (opportunity), be sure to include a diagram that explains the change.
+In case you make changes to the data model (opportunity), be sure to include a diagram that explains it.

 Ensure that test coverage is adequate and that it matches what you would deliver as a product engineer.

 ## Technologies Used

 This project is built using the following technologies:

-- JavaScript
+- Node.js
 - npm
 - TypeScript

 Although experience with these technologies is not a requirement to join our team, we are looking for people who will be able to work in this ecosystem.
 Your own experience will be taken into account when reviewing your assignment, so no need to panic if you are not familiar with them.

+You can complete the assingment using the following ecosystems:

+- Node JS/TS
+- .NET (Core) 5+
+- Java / Kotlin

 ## Data Model Representation

 ### Service Provider

 A Service Provider can be described as:
-A business that can perform a collection of waste for specific streams at specific dates.
+A business that can collect waste for specific streams at specific dates and areas.

 | id  |      name      |                 address                 | covered streams |
 | :-: | :------------: | :-------------------------------------: | :-------------: |
 |  1  |    Rewaste     |   Stationplein, 1, 1012 AB Amsterdam    |     [1, 2]      |
 |  2  | Bluecollection | Prins Hendrikkade, 1, 1012 JD Amsterdam |       [3]       |

-#### Service Provider Covered Streams
+#### Service Provider Coverage

-Service provider covered streams can be described as:
+Service provider coverage can be described as:
-The streams in which a service provider has covered in a postal code range, for a given availability.
+The streams in which a service provider has covered in a postal code range, for a given date availability.

 | id  | stream_id | postal_code_start | postal_code_end |  availability   |
 | :-: | :-------: | :---------------: | :-------------: | :-------------: |